justinkay/aldi/docs/TRAINING.md

 ## 2. Domain adaptive training

-Now you're ready to use $ALDI$ for domain adaptation.
+Now you're ready to use ALDI for domain adaptation.
 Again this involves creating a configuration file and running `tools/train_net.py`.

 ### Configuration file setup